scribu/notes-to-evernote/Readme.markdown

 **Notes Export** is a small utility for exporting notes stored in Notes.app to plain HTML files.
 It exports all of your notes at once, quickly and effortlessly, to a folder of your choice.

-This app is compatible with OS X Mavericks.
+This app is compatible with OS X Mavericks and OS X Yosemite.

 ## Download